Hiking in France

 We suggest you prioritise communication by SMS, or mobile text messaging, as your main means of contact with the outside world.
 We do not recommend the use of any ‘heavy duty’ roaming services on your phone.
 The level of telecoms competition is low and fees can be high – so don’t go downloading any full-length feature films for après-bar consumption!

 As for snail mail, La Poste is the butt of many a French joke.
 The most successful French film of all time, Danny Boon’s “Chez les Schtis,” (released in 2008) piled further derision on this national institution.
-Unless you really have nothing better to do than queue for half a day, buy stamps where possible from newsagents (La Presse).
+Unless you really have nothing better to do than queue for half a day, buy stamps where possible from newsagents (Tabac-Presse).
 Post your postcards using the little yellow metallic boxes on village walls, or from the airport or railway station of your choice.
+Or ask your hosts to oblige – they will be delighted to post it along with their own mail!

 That said, there are steps afoot to automate some post offices in busy towns.
 In these recent developments, staff stand around and point you in the direction of a machine rather than sit behind glass windows.
 Progress for some, but woe betide if the machines malfunction.
 Cue the gallic shrug!

 Communicating with The Enlightened Traveller

 You might wish to explore the option of purchasing a sim card in in France just in case – or even better [and cheaper] from the UK if you are British or travelling to the UK before arriving in France.

 Mobile phones may not have complete coverage in countryside locations, but signals will come and go within short distances.
 Emergency coverage is almost universal.

 For us, B&B does not mean a guest house!
 A B&B option is likely to be offered where evening meal choices abound.
 You are then free to choose your evening meal according to your own personal budget and taste.
 This option may also appeal to vegans and vegetarians.